Hajar Mountains: Threats and preservation

 The Hajar are extensively grazed by domestic goats, camels and donkeys and the landscape has been cleared in parts for urban areas and for mining, which has damaged both vegetation and water supplies and uprooted traditional rural land management behaviours.
 Poaching of wildlife is another issue.
 The Oman government has created the Wadi Sareen Reserve and an area of Jebel Qahwan-Jebal Sebtah in the Eastern Hajar, for the protection of Arabian tahr and mountain gazelle.
 For visitors, there is a road into the mountains from the town of Birkat al-Mawz (on the road to Nizwa from Muscat) and a walking route through Wadi al-Muaydin to the Saiq Plateau.

 Trekking and hiking

 There are 11 marked trails/routes of varying intensity (between Grade 1 to 3) and duration (between 1.5 hours to 18 hours) published by Ministry of Tourism, Oman along the Hajar range.
-Some areas are inaccessible, and requires special equipment, as shown in a Steve Backshall TV documentary.
+Some areas are inaccessible, and require special equipment, as shown in a Steve Backshall TV documentary.